danieltsaicw/approvico/README.md

 # read from blockchain

 who would read?
-wha moivate them to read?
+what moivates them to read?

+#other issues
+supervisors has no incentive to approve (only approvee get Credibity Token)